Wu Yee Sun College

 Wu Yee Sun College (伍宜孫書院) is one of the constituent colleges of the Chinese University of Hong Kong, a public university in New Territories, Hong Kong.
 The college was established in 2007.

 History

 The college was established in 2007 with support from the Wu Yee Sun Charitable Foundation.
 The first cohort of 300 students began study in 2012.
 The college can accommodate up to 1200 students at any given time.

+A new 250-place hostel supported by the government's Hostel Development Fund is expected to be completed in 2027.

 Motto and mission

 The college motto is 'Scholarship and Perseverance'.
 In the college's intimate and dynamic learning atmosphere, students will develop the drive for social entrepreneurship: a passion for creativity and innovation, and acumen in pursuing new projects and ideas, not just for personal gain but for the common good.

 'Entrepreneurial Spirit with Social Responsibility' is a central focus.
 Through its diverse programmes of general education, college student life, and cultural and overseas exchanges, the college aims to broaden students' horizons (scholarship) and encourage them to forge ahead (perseverance) in making contributions to society and leading a productive and rewarding life.